-As discussed in Note 12 to the financial statements, during the fiscal year ended June 30, 2017, the Town adopted new accounting guidance, GASB Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other than Pension Plans.
+As discussed in Note 1 to the financial statements, during the fiscal year ended June 30, 2018, the Town of Branford, Connecticut, adopted new accounting guidance, GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions.
+The net position of the Town of Branford, Connecticut, has been restated to recognize the net other postemployment benefit liability in accordance with GASB No. 75.
 Our opinion is not modified with respect to this matter.